 1. Select Scans from the sidebar.
-The Scans screen appears.
-2. Click Add Scan.
+The Scans submenu opens.
+2. Click Add/Edit Scans.
+The Add/Edit Scans screen appears.
+3. Click the Add Scan link.
 The Add Scan screen appears.

 There are four steps to creating a scan: